 It’s easy to find the data you need for strategic analysis in today’s digitized world.
 The challenge, however, lies in applying the right context while processing data so that it can be converted into actionable insights.

-To do so, it’s important to first pin down on the right market segment.
-This could be a TA, a speciality indication/disease, a particular type of molecule, and so on.
+To do so, it’s important to first pin down on the right market segment for acquiring pharmaceutical competitive intelligence.
+This could be a TA, a specialty indication/disease, a particular type of molecule, and so on.
 Depending on the product’s importance, use automated CI tools to pick up news and updates in real-time or at frequent intervals (i.e. daily or weekly).
 It’s always a good practice to track multiple news sources to capture varying viewpoints to sense opportunities and threats faster.

 Be sure to incorporate detailed searches for your TA as well as appropriate specialists when setting up alerts (e.g., researchers, clinicians, investment analysts, etc.).
 To ensure they are still important to your priorities and approach, check your search keywords and selection techniques periodically.

-Your CI strategy needs to include a systematic method of data gathering through keywords.
+Your pharma competitive intelligence strategy needs to include a systematic method of data gathering through keywords.
 An effective method is to begin by carefully setting your sights.
 Consider monitoring the following:

 - analysis unique to the TA